Kazimierz Bartel: Third term in office (1929–1930)

-Post-candidacy and return to the university
+Post-candidacy and return to university

 After retiring from political life, he returned to the Technical University of Lwów (Polytechnic).
 In the same year he was elected rector of the university and held that office in the academic year of 1930/1931.
 He was also awarded an honorary doctorate and membership of the Polish Academy of Sciences: in the years 1930-1932 he was president of the Polish Mathematical Society.
 During this time he published his most important works, including a series of lectures on the perspective of European painting.
 It was the first such publication in the world.
 During his work at the Technical University of Lwów, he expressed strong opposition to plans focused on introducing the so-called "ghetto benches" for students of Jewish origin and ethnicity to separate them from Polish and Christian peers.
-His opinions, as well as other actions against anti-Semitic students made Kazimierz Bartel the subject of numerous attacks including throwing eggs and rotten food at the professor or bringing a pig with the sign "Bartel" by Polish nationalists to the university grounds.
+His opinions, as well as other actions against anti-Semitic students, made Bartel the subject of numerous attacks including throwing eggs and rotten food at the professor or bringing a pig with the sign "Bartel" by Polish nationalists to the university grounds.

-In 1932, he testified as a witness in the Brest trials, lasting from 26 October 1931 to 13 January 1932, held at the Warsaw Regional Court where leaders of the Centrolew, a "Centre-Left" anti-Sanacja-government political-opposition movement, were tried.
-In 1937 Bartel was appointed Senator of Poland by the President (replacing the deceased Emil Bobrowski) and served until the outbreak of World War II.
-In the autumn of 1938, he was one of the signatories of a document addressed to the President Mościcki, which called for the inclusion of representatives of the opposition to the government in connection with the threat of the country's independence.
-This document also postulated amnesty for politicians of the opposition, who were forced into exile or were imprisoned after the Brest trials.
-Bartel handed over a memorandum to Mościcki, however, Mościcki did not respond to the proposals contained therein.
+In 1932, he testified as a witness in the Brest trials, lasting from 26 October 1931 to 13 January 1932, held at the Warsaw Regional Court where leaders of the Centrolew, a "centre-Left" anti-Sanacja political opposition movement, were tried.
+In 1937, Bartel was appointed Senator of Poland by the President to replace the deceased Emil Bobrowski, and served until the outbreak of World War II.
+In the autumn of 1938, he was one of the signatories of a document addressed to President Mościcki, which called for the inclusion of representatives of the opposition to the government in connection with the threat of the country's independence.
+The document also postulated amnesty for politicians of the opposition, who were forced into exile or were imprisoned after the Brest trials.
+Bartel handed over a memorandum to Mościcki, however, Mościcki did not respond to the proposals.
 In February 1939 Bartel delivered a speech in the Senate, which has gained wide publicity in the country.
-In it he sharply criticized the situation in universities and colleges around Poland, mentioning the widespread anti-Semitism there, and also the failed organization of studies, subjects and courses.
+In it, he sharply criticized the situation in universities and colleges around Poland; mentioned the widespread anti-Semitism there; and the failed organization of studies, subjects and courses.